NeelamSingla/ToDoList-project/README.md

 Enter Task No to be updated
 1
-it shows existing task if any and gives option to edit it. home  shopping  2018-00-20  Done
+it shows existing task if any and gives option menu to edit it. home  shopping  2018-00-20  Done

-If User select No at line Number 41, It asks for some information like
+If User select No at previous step, It asks for some information like
 -----------------------------------------------

 Enter Task details